-Specialty Background and Intent: Licensed independent professionals may include, but are not limited to: nurse practitioners, physician assistants, psychologists, physical and occupational therapists, dieticians, counselors, and diabetes nurse educators, as appropriate.
+Specialty Background and Intent: Licensed independent professionals may include, but are not limited to: nurse practitioners, physician assistants, psychologists, physical and occupational therapists, speech and language therapists, dieticians, counselors, and audiologists, as appropriate.

-VI.A.2.a).(1).(a)

-This information must be available to fellows, faculty members, other members of the health care team, and patients.
-(Core)

-VI.A.2.a).(1).(b)

-Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
-(Core)
+VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients.
+(Core) VI.A.2.a).(1).(b) Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
+(Core) VI.A.2.b) Supervision may be exercised through a variety of methods.

-VI.A.2.b)

-Supervision may be exercised through a variety of methods.
 For many aspects of patient care, the supervising physician may be a more advanced fellow.
 Other portions of care provided by the fellow can be adequately supervised by the appropriate availability of the supervising faculty member or fellow, either on site or by means of telecommunication technology.
 Some activities require the physical presence of the supervising faculty member.
-In some circumstances, supervision may include post-hoc review of fellow-delivered care with feedback.

-Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
-Supervision is also contextual.
-There is tremendous diversity of fellow patient interactions, education and training locations, and fellow skills and abilities even at the same level of the educational program.
-The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
-All fellows have a level of supervision commensurate with their level of autonomy in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious adverse events, or other pertinent variables.
+In some circumstances, supervision may include post-hoc review of fellow-delivered care with feedback. high-quality teaching. fellow patient interacti abilities even at the sa is expected to evolve p same patient condition commensurate with th t: Appropriate supervision is essential for patient safety and Supervision is also contextual.
+There is tremendous diversity of ons, education and training locations, and fellow skills and me level of the educational program.
+The degree of supervision progressively as a fellow gains more experience, even with the n or procedure.
+All fellows have a level of supervision heir level of autonomy in practice; this level of supervision may n factors such as patient safety, complexity, acuity, urgency, risk of serious adverse events, or other pertinent variables.